- Day-to-day banking

 For businesses able to leverage such support, internationalisation is a golden opportunity.
 Many companies already have the building blocks of an export strategy in place, even if they don’t yet realise it.
 Now is the moment to be ambitious.

-By John Carroll, Head of Product Management & International Business, Santander UK.
+By John Carroll, Head of International & Transactional Banking, Santander UK.

 Read more about the Santander Trade Barometer.